Red fox: Senses

 Red foxes have binocular vision, but their sight reacts mainly to movement.
-Their auditory perception is acute, being able to hear black grouse changing roosts at 600 paces, the flight of crows at 0.25–0.5 km and the squeaking of mice at about 100 m.
-They are capable of locating sounds to within one degree at 700–3,000 Hz, though less accurately at higher frequencies.
-Their sense of smell is good, but weaker than that of specialised dogs.
+They have acute auditory perception, being able to hear black grouse changing roosts at 600 paces, crows flying at 0.25–0.5 km and mice squeaking at about 100 m.
+They can locate sounds with an accuracy of one degree at frequencies of 700–3,000 Hz, though less accurately at higher frequencies.
+Their sense of smell is good, but weaker than that of dogs specialised in scent work.

 Scent glands

-Red foxes have a pair of anal sacs lined by sebaceous glands, both of which open through a single duct.
+Red foxes have a pair of anal sacs lined with sebaceous glands that open through a single duct.
 The size and volume of the anal sacs increases with age, ranging in size from 5–40mm in length, 1–3mm in diameter, and with a capacity of 1–5 mL.
 The anal sacs act as fermentation chambers in which aerobic and anaerobic bacteria convert sebum into odorous compounds, including aliphatic acids.
 The oval-shaped caudal gland is 25 mm long and 13 mm wide, and reportedly smells of violets.
 The presence of foot glands is equivocal.
 The interdigital cavities are deep, with a reddish tinge and smell strongly.
 Sebaceous glands are present on the angle of the jaw and mandible.